 Bloating and Gas Disorders

-Bloating occurs when gas builds up inside the stomach or intestines as the body breaks food down, causing the abdomen to become swollen.
+Bloating occurs when gas builds up in the stomach or intestines as the body breaks food down, causing the abdomen to become swollen.
 Symptoms of bloating may include mild discomfort or pain in the abdominal area and excessive gas, or flatulence.

 Bloating is often caused by eating fatty or high-carbohydrate foods, drinking carbonated beverages, or eating very quickly.
 In some cases, bloating may be linked to an existing health condition, such as irritable bowel syndrome, lactose intolerance or celiac disease.